meawing/Applications_of_Random_Matrix_Theory/README.md

 # Applications_of_Random_Matrix_Theory

 Application of Random Matrix Theory to noisy covariance matrix estimation.
-The library of cleaning and shrinkage (narrowing down distribution of eigenvalues) methods is going to be updated.
+The library of cleaning and shrinkage (narrowing down the distribution of eigenvalues) methods is going to be updated.
 Monte-Carlo experiments comparing the methods are conducted.

 # References